-The Vista Irrigation District takes all steps necessary to safeguard its water supply.
-Each year staff conducts more than 12,000 tests for over 75 drinking water contaminants, ensuring that the District's water meets safe drinking water standards.
-Last year, the District's water met or exceeded all Federal and State safe drinking water standards.
+The Vista Irrigation District takes all steps necessary to saf supply.
+Each year staff conducts more than 12,000 tests for water contaminants, ensuring that the District's water meet water standards.
+Last year, the District's water met or exce and State safe drinking water standards.

-In June of each year, the District makes available its Consumer Confidence Report, also known as the Water Quality Report.
-The report provides a snapshot of the quality of water provided during the past year.
-Included are details about what is in your water and how it compares to prescribed standards.
+In June of each year, the District makes available its Consu Report, also known as the Water Quality Report.
+The repo snapshot of the quality of water provided during the past ye are details about what is in your water and how it compares standards.
 It also provides answers to commonly asked questions, such as "what affects the taste of my water?"

 The District is committed to providing its customers with information about drinking water because informed customers are the District's best customers.
-If customers have questions or concerns about water quality, they may contact the District and speak with the water distribution supervisor.
+If customers have guestions or concerns about water guality, they may contact the District and speak with the water distribution supervisor.